 Make a Donation to the Deborah Sue Kleisch Memorial Fund

 Deborah Sue Kleisch, passed away on October 22, 2020.
 For those who loved her, she will be remembered most for her humor, her laugh, and her smile.
 Her love for the arts ran almost as deeply as the love for her family.
 In lieu of flowers the family asks that friends donate to the Deborah Sue Kleisch Memorial Fund through the Danville Museum of Art and History, so they may continue creating and teaching with the Stratford Arts equipment Debbi toiled with in her college years.

 To make a donation by check to the Deborah Sue Kleisch Memorial Fund, click here.
-To make a donation using a credit card, please contact Elsabé Dixon, Executive Director of the museum at 434-793-5644 or email email@example.com.
+To make a donation using a credit card, please contact Sara Shorter at the museum.
+Tel: 434-793-5644 or email: email@example.com.

 Community Foundation Fund

 The DMFAH has set up a $10,000 Community Foundation Agency Fund